lwf/puppet-remote_file/README.md

   remote server identity.
 * `username`: Username to use for basic authentication.
 * `password`: Password to use for basic authentication.
+* `proxy`: The full URI of an http/https proxy to use, as it would be specified in an environment variable; e.g. `http://myproxy.local:3128`.
 * `proxy_host`: The host name of an http/https proxy to use.
+Not required if the `proxy` parameter is used.
 * `proxy_port`: If using a proxy, the port to use to connect to the proxy.
+Not required if the `proxy` parameter is used.
 * `proxy_username`: If using a proxy, the username to use to authenticate to the proxy.
 * `proxy_password`: If using a proxy, the password to use to authenticate to